The Real Room: the group fitness skill many programs under-assess

 The "right level" idea has deep roots

 The principle is not new.
 Vygotsky described the zone of proximal development, the band just beyond a learner's current ability where growth happens with support.
 Csikszentmihalyi described flow, the state that appears when challenge and skill are matched.
-Both describe the same sweet spot the Goldilocks Skill targets in a live room.
+Both describe the same sweet spot the Goldilocks challenge targets in a live room.

 Vygotsky (1978); Csikszentmihalyi (1990).